NEW ZEALAND PARTNER VISAS

 Need help applying for your partner's visa?

 No problem!
 Partnership Category is one of our Licensed Immigration Adviser's specialties.
-Partnership Category refers to a group of visas that are reserved for partners of New Zealand citizens/residents and some eligible temporary visa holders.
+Partnership Category refers to a group of visas that are reserved for partners of New Zealand citizens/residents and some eligible work and student visa holders.
 There are three types of visa that fall under this category: visitor visa, work visa, and resident visa.

 All visas under Partnership Category have four main evidentiary requirements that must be met.
 Immigration officers must be satisfied that all four criteria are met before they will grant a visa based on partnership: